kristian-lange-tw/JATOS_docs/docs/Write_your_study/Adapt-pre-written-code-to-run-it-in-JATOS.md

    });
    ~~~

-1. Now to actually **send your result data** to JATOS we use jatos.js' function `jatos.submitResultData`.
+1. Now to actually **send your result data** to JATOS we use _jatos.js_' function `jatos.submitResultData`.
 We can pass this function any data in text format including JSON, CSV or XML.
 If you pass a JavaScript object it will be turned into JSON (stringified).

    E.g. if we want to send a JavaScript object as JSON